prwani/autogen-studio-101-blog/index.md

 In this 101 blog, we will build a simple multi-agent application completely on local machine (+ LLM from Azure OpenAI) -
 1) design a multi-agent team with [Reflection](https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/design-patterns/reflection.html) design pattern using [AutoGen Studio](https://microsoft.github.io/autogen/stable/user-guide/autogenstudio-user-guide/index.html#)
 2) deploy created team as an API endpoint
-3) deploy created team in a chainlit web application
+3) deploy created team in a streamlit web application

 ## Key Features